lusaxweb/vuesax/docs/components/table.md

 You can add the functionality of select a specific **tr** to do this add the property `data` with the value to be selected, it is usually the triterated

 :::tip
-  if you need to execute a certain function to select the user, we have the property `@selected`, as the first parameter the data is returned
+  if you need to execute a certain function to select the user, we have the property `@selected` and `@dblSelection`, as the first parameter the data is returned,one with one click and the other with double click.
 :::

 <vuecode md>